lucasavila00/beff/web/docs/docs/cli.md

 ### Context

 The first parameter of the handler function **must be** a type called `Ctx` or `Context`.
 The definition of context varies according to the selected runtime.
 Check the documentation of the runtime for the definition of context.
+[Learn more about @beff/hono Context](/docs/hono#ctx)

 If the function receives no arguments, `Ctx` can be omitted.
 Otherwise, it must be defined.
 The compiler will report an error if this is not the case.